Legal professions - introduction

 The clerks of the commercial courts (greffiers de tribunaux de commerce) are public legal officials whose main task is to assist the members of the commercial court during hearings and to assist the president of the court in all his or her administrative tasks.
-They manage the court registry and see to it that the register of commerce and companies (registre du commerce et des sociétés — RCS) and the court directories and files are properly maintained.
-They issue official copies, are responsible for affixing the court seal, take care of money lodged at the registry, and draw up registry documents and other formal documents within their area of responsibility.
+They manage the Registry of the Court and see to it that the register of commerce and companies (registre du commerce et des sociétés — RCS) and the court directories and files are properly maintained.
+They issue official copies, are responsible for affixing the court seal, take care of money lodged at the Registry, and draw up Registry documents and other formal documents within their area of responsibility.

 The profession is regulated by Articles L.741-1 et seq. to R.741-1 of the Commercial Code.

 The profession is represented in dealings with the authorities by the National Council of Clerks of the Commercial Courts (Conseil national des greffiers des tribunaux de commerce — CNGTC).
 This is a body recognised as being of public utility (établissement d’utilité publique), and has legal personality; it is responsible for representing the collective interests of the profession.
-It organises the initial and ongoing training of court clerks and court staff and the professional examinations, and facilitates traineeships and ensures that they are followed up.
+It organises the initial and ongoing training of court clerks and Registry staff and the professional examinations, and facilitates and supervises traineeships.
 The website of the National Council of Clerks of the Commercial Courts has more information on these matters.

 Legal advisers/in-house lawyers

-The profession of legal adviser (conseil juridique) was merged with the profession of lawyer (avocat) under Act No 90-1259 of 31 December 1990.
+The profession of legal adviser (conseil juridique) was merged with the profession of lawyer (avocat) under Law No 90-1259 of 31 December 1990.